Dubna

-Dubna (Дубна́) is a town in Moscow Oblast, Russia.
+Dubna (Дубна́) is a town in Moscow Oblast, Russia, 45 miles (72 km) east of Tver and 69 miles (111 km) north of Moscow.
 It has a status of naukograd (i.e. town of science), being home to the Joint Institute for Nuclear Research, an international nuclear physics research center and one of the largest scientific foundations in the country.
 It is also home to MKB Raduga, a defense aerospace company specializing in design and production of missile systems, as well as to the Russia's largest satellite communications center owned by Russian Satellite Communications Company.
 The modern town was developed in the middle of the 20th century and town status was granted to it in 1956.
 Population:

 Geography

 The town is 120 m above sea level, situated approximately 125 km north of Moscow, on the Volga River, just downstream from the Ivankovo Reservoir.
 The reservoir is formed by a hydroelectric dam across the Volga situated within the town borders.
 The town lies on both banks of the Volga.
 The western boundary of the town is defined by the Moscow Canal joining the Volga, while the eastern boundary is defined by the Dubna River joining the Volga.

 Dubna is the northernmost town of Moscow Oblast.